BludGeonT/EthosFederationList/README.md

 - Another way is to put a list of IDs into a field with commas in between each ID number, or, the user can paste a list of IDs with one ID per line.

 ### Providing a Reason For The FBAN
 - The user can choose to provide a reason for the block of IDs that will be added into the Federation Ban List.
 This will be done by typing in a reason into a field which will be set into the `reason` field for these new records.
 The user can also choose not to give a reason and pick from a list of "frequent reasons".
 This list of frequent reasons should be configurable by the user through a small utility where they can set up canned reasons to be selected if they choose not to type out a reason.
+These reasons will be appended to the commands used to initiate the Federation Bans by our bot.

 The end result is now that our tool has a list of IDs that now need to be added into the Federation in real time.
 This will be completed by our bot (auth).

 ### Instantiating the Federation Bans
-Our (botapi) API bot will then already be idling in our Command issuing channel (auth) and will then construct commands to send to the (auth) channel.
-It will go through the list of IDs that have been batch requested and it will issue the correct command to create the new FBAN.
+Our (botapi) API bot will then already be idling (always listening) in our Command issuing channel (auth) and will issue the commands to send to the (auth) channel to set the new Federation Bans.
+It will iterate through the list of IDs that have been batch requested and it will issue the correct command to create the new FBAN.
 - Example:
   - We have 5 IDs to batch add (6005000000, 5023400000, 5567852300, 5023783700, 2000300600)
   - The API Bot (botapi) would issue five separate commands with a 2 second delay in between each ID, example: